-Pupil Premium was introduced in April 2011 and is allocated to pupils who are in one of the following categories: Pupils Looked After; pupils who are currently eligible for Free School Meals; pupils who are within a service family and those pupils who have received Free School Meals in the last six years (Ever 6 children).
+Pupil Premium was introduced in April 2011 and is allocated to students who are in one of the following categories: Students Looked After; students who are currently eligible for Free School Meals; students who are within a service family and those students who have received Free School Meals in the last six years (Ever 6 children).
 Since April 2014, Pupil Premium Plus has come into effect whereby children adopted from care, or those children who have left care under Special Guardianship order since December 2005, also now receive funds.

-From April 2014, the allocated money for Pupil Premium pupils is as follows: Children Looked After and those on Pupil Premium Plus receive £1900 a year; military children are allocated £300 a year and all other Pupil Premium children receive £935 a year.
-Pupils with Special Educational Needs, who are also Pupil Premium pupils, will therefore receive these funds, which will be used by the school to maximise and benefit each pupil on an individual basis bespoke to meeting their needs.
+From April 2014, the allocated money for Pupil Premium students is as follows: Children Looked After and those on Pupil Premium Plus receive £1900 a year; military children are allocated £300 a year and all other Pupil Premium children receive £935 a year.
+Students with Special Educational Needs, who are also Pupil Premium students, will therefore receive these funds, which will be used by the school to maximise and benefit each pupil on an individual basis bespoke to meeting their needs.

 Our key ethos and aims include:

 - Lord Grey School adopts a whole school approach with all staff being empowered and accountable for our pupil Premium Pupils.
-It is a key focus for SLT with a shared purpose and vision.
+It is a key focus for the Senior Leadership Team (SLT) with a shared purpose and vision.
 On SLT there is one person designated as strategic lead for PP, but the whole team acknowledge the vital importance of a successful PP approach.

-- There should be no gap in progress or attainment between Pupil Premium pupils and non-Pupil Premium youngsters.
+- There should be no gap in progress or attainment between Pupil Premium students and non-Pupil Premium youngsters.